IS200TRPAH1BEC - Turbine Primary Trip Terminal Board

 • TMR Voted Output Contacts: The terminal board features two TMR (Triple Modular Redundant) voted output contacts, operating at either 24 V dc (H1) or 125 V dc (H2).
 These contacts are crucial for controlling the main breaker coil, initiating trip actions when necessary, ensuring the safety and integrity of the turbine system.

 • Voltage Detection Circuits: TRPAH1A is equipped with four voltage detection circuits designed to monitor the trip string.
-Operating within the voltage range of 24-125 V dc, these circuits play a vital role in detecting abnormalities or malfunctions within the trip system, enabling timely intervention and preventing potential hazards.
+Operating within the voltage range of 24-125 V DC, these circuits play a vital role in detecting abnormalities or malfunctions within the trip system, enabling timely intervention and preventing potential hazards.

 • 'Fail-Safe' ESTOP Input: Additionally, the terminal board features a dedicated 'Fail-Safe' ESTOP (Emergency Stop) input, operating at 24-125 V dc.
-This input serves as a safety mechanism, allowing for the removal of power from trip relays in emergency situations, ensuring the safety and integrity of the turbine system under critical conditions.
+This input serves as a safety mechanism, allowing for the removal of power from trip relays in emergencies, ensuring the safety and integrity of the turbine system under critical conditions.

-Managing Speed Input Connections: Function and Jumper Configuration
+Managing Speed Input Connections:

-One of the fundamental aspects of speed input management involves the wiring configuration for pulse inputs.
 With TRPAH1A, there are distinct guidelines for wiring to different sets of pulse inputs, each tailored to specific requirements:

 • Wiring to All 12 Pulse Inputs: When wiring to all 12 pulse inputs (designated as PR1_R to PR4_T), each set of four pulse inputs is directed to its dedicated PTUR I/O pack.
 However, it's important to note that no jumpers are utilized in this scenario, and the configuration should be set to the STORE position.